dsfields/spleen-node/README.md

   * `<object:search/>`:

-    + `"%match_pattern%"`: a set of characters and wildcards used for matching string patterns.
+    + `*match_pattern*"`: a set of characters and wildcards used for matching string patterns.
 Wildcards include:

       - `*`: match zero or more of any character.
 Most like pattern formats use a `%` for this purpose.
 The `spleen` module uses `*` to be more URL-friendly.